 4. Bobby Jackson (1997, 23rd overall by the Seattle SuperSonics)

 There are those who say that no suit should ever have more than three buttons.
-To them, Bobby Jackson says, "F*&# you!"
-X 2.33.
+Bobby Jackson is not among them.

 3. Jalen Rose (1994, 13th overall by the Denver Nuggets)